bitbaba/bitgold/README.md

 License
 -------

-BitGold[GOLD] is released under the terms of the MIT license.
+BitGold[BGD] is released under the terms of the MIT license.

 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.